RLik/cnf-zabbix/README.md

-# Example of configuring nginx server from box
+# Example of configuring Zabbix server from box

-I use this Ansile playbookas a base to configuring nginx server out of box for my labs.
-Playbook was tested on followins OS: Ubuntu Server 22.04, CentOS 7, CentOS 9 Stream.
+I use this Ansile playbookas a base to configuring Zabbix server out of box for my labs.
+Playbook was tested on followins OS: Ubuntu Server 22.04.

+Configuration: Zabbix Server, Zabbix Frontend (nginx) and Zabbix database server (postgresql).

 You can freely use this solution, but without any guarantee from the author.